I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 We’ve covered a lot today.

-Congratulations for reading this far.
+Congratulations on reading this far.

 Luckily, you’re not alone on this.

 There’s some great software out there that can streamline a lot of the work for you.
-I’ve already mentioned Sendible which is and awesome social media management tool.

 Conclusion & Next Steps to Get Your Salon or Spas New Social Media Strategy in Place